-The Quindalup small house has been developed as a reaction to Australia’s fixation on building big for the sake of it.
+Spindrift Cove House is a reaction to Australia’s fixation on building big for the sake of it.
 We currently build bigger houses than America, which are energy intensive to construct, heat, cool and maintain.
-The Quindalup small house has been designed to suit the needs of the residents, and is a demonstration of infill development which maintains social and environmental integrity.
+Spindrift Cove is a small house that has been designed to suit the needs of the residents, and is a demonstration of infill development which maintains social and environmental integrity.

-The smaller footprint has led to adaptive design approaches – the second bedroom has been designed for changing needs and suits a queen size bed or two singles.
-Less storage space has promoted behavioural change in the occupants, questioning consumption and limiting items to those essential for the dwelling
+The smaller footprint has led to the design of spaces that easily adapt to suit changing needs.
+Less storage space has also promoted behavioural change in the occupants, questioning consumption and limiting items to those essential for the dwelling.